About Me

 Much of my blog writing and cookbooks countered mainstream advice like “eat less meat” and “all foods are good in moderation.”
 Instead, I championed a low-carb, seasonal, real food approach, which I later branded “Sustainavore.”
 This approach proved effective not only for me but for the vast majority of my nutrition clients as well.

-In 2021, I co-authored Sacred Cow with Robb Wolf and released the companion documentary, Sacred Cow, narrated by Nick Offerman.
+In 2021, I released the book Sacred Cow with Robb Wolf and the companion documentary, Sacred Cow, narrated by Nick Offerman.
 Our appearance on The Joe Rogan Experience propelled both the book and film onto bestseller lists.
 Around this time, I began an international speaking tour addressing the intersection of sustainable food systems and human health.
-My work attracted the support of several foundations, leading to the formation of my non-profit, the Global Food Justice Alliance, to ensure access to healthy, sustainable animal-sourced foods for all.
+My work attracted the support of several foundations, leading to the formation of my non-profit, the Global Food Justice Alliance, to ensure access to healthy, sustainable animal-sourced foods for all people.

 Diana Rodgers, registered dietitian and sustainability advocate, explains why meat and livestock are good for our health and our planet at the Health Optimization Summit in London, May 2022.